How to Frame a New Door Opening

 If the distance is a little more than 1½ inches, stack a new 2x4 with the existing one and wedge thin plywood spacers or shim between them to build out to the proper position.
 The final location can vary slightly, but try to get within 1/8 inch of the mark for the best results.

-If you need to use spacers to support the new 2x4, install them first before putting it in place.
-Next, start one screw at the top and bottom of the new stud and then set it in place so it sits squarely against the spacers.
+If you need to use spacers to support the new 2x4, install them first before putting the stud in place.
+Start one screw at the top and bottom of the new stud and then set it in place so it rests squarely against the spacers.
 Hold the 2x4 in place and drive a screw at each spacers to support it temporarily.

 Next, make sure the new stud is aligned with the mark on the soleplate and drive the bottom screw home.
-Make sure it's plumb using a level held against the side and then drive the top screw into the top plate.
-Finally, drive a second screw at the top and bottom, and at each spacer to stabilize the frame.
+Make sure it's plumb using a level held against the side, and then drive the top screw into the top plate.
+Finally, drive a second screw at the top and bottom, and at each spacer to finish the installation.

 The size of the header will vary depending on the size of the new window or door opening.
 For example, with openings up to 3 feet wide, 2x4's may be used to build the header; for openings up to 5 feet, 2x6's should be used; over 5 feet, use 2x8's.

-Add the width of the jamb, plus 1 inch wiggle room and 3 inches for jack studs and cut the lumber for the header to this length.
-Nail the pieces together with a piece of ½in. plywood of the same dimensions, sandwiched between them.
-This creates a header the same thickness as the 2x4 wall framing.
+With the proper size lumber in hand, use the measurement taken above or add the width of the jamb, plus 3 inches for jack studs and 1 inch for wiggle room.
+Cut the lumber for the header to this length.
+Nail the pieces together with a piece of ½in plywood of the same size placed between them to create a header the same thickness as the 2x4 wall framing.

 Note: The stated size of lumber is not the actual size, 2x4's are actually 1½in. thick and 3½in. wide.
 The header sizes here assume lumber of this smaller size in the existing wall.
-Older houses will have framing that is actually 2 by 4 inches in size, so always measure to be sure.
+Older houses will have larger framing members, up to the actual 2 by 4 inches.
+Always measure your framing to be sure.

-After the door has been installed, finish the flooring by filling any holes where the soleplate was removed with wood putty and finish the floor to match the rest.
+After the door has been installed, finish the flooring by filling any holes where the soleplate was with wood putty, and refinish the floor to match the rest.
 If the floor is too rough to refinish, use a threshold saddle to cover it.

-In some cases the wall will have been installed before the finished flooring.
-If this is so, there will be a gap in the flooring where the soleplate was attached to the sub-floor.
-Remove the soleplate as described above and fill the gap in the flooring using a piece of wood the same thickness of the finished floor, usually ¾in. for solid wood floors.
-Cover the patches with a saddle molding.
+In some houses, the interior walls may have been installed before the finished flooring.
+If this is the case, there will be a gap in the flooring where the soleplate was attached to the sub-floor.
+Remove the soleplate as described above and fill the gap in the flooring using a piece of wood the same thickness of the finished floor, usually ¾in for solid wood floors.
+Cover this rough patch with a saddle molding.